 How OHP and [CCO NAME] work together

 The Oregon Health Plan (OHP) is free health care coverage for Oregonians.
 OHP is Oregon’s Medicaid program.
-It covers physical, dental, social, and behavioral health care services.
+It covers physical, dental, social, developmental, and behavioral health care services.
 OHP will also help with prescriptions and rides to care.

 OHP has local health plans that help you use your benefits.
 The plans are called coordinated care organizations or CCOs.
 [CCO name] is a CCO.
 [CCO name] serves [name all counties served].